 Other peripheral nerve conditions (eg diabetic neuropathy and multiple sclerosis)

 A typical nerve conduction and electromyography study takes 15–30 minutes and measures electrical impulses in the affected limb using small surface electrodes.
-While some mild discomfort is common during the test, long-term side effects are rare and patients can resume normal activity after the test is completed.
+While mild, short-lived discomfort may occur during the test, long-term side effects are rare and patients can resume normal activity after the test is completed.

 Patients completing a nerve conduction study with our team can expect:

-Rapid approval and a maximum timeline from referral to assessment of 4 weeks
+Timely access with a maximum timeline of four weeks from referral to assessment

 A comprehensive nerve conduction and electromyography study with a Specialist Rehabilitation Physician clinical examination if required